Last updated: 01/20/2021

 Struggling with your work from home routine?
 This Starter Kit is a collection of free templates and insights into how others make the most of a digital workspace.
 Each template is customizable, so you can build the tools you need to make authentic connections with coworkers, prioritize self-care, and avoid Zoom meeting burnout.

-who became a remote employee overnight.
+Chances are you fell into the who became a remote employee overnight.
 You watched the news update crawl, the stock market.
 You attempted to create a totally new routine while trying to maintain a sense of normalcy in the house/now office.
 Working from home full-time isn't an easy transition even under normal circumstances.
 But it's a skill you can develop.
 And one you can help your company improve as well.

 We know you're getting a lot of emails and articles with good advice, tips, and reminders for how to take care of yourself and connect with your coworkers.
 We're hoping this toolkit will help you turn it into action.
 After all, the doc is the oldest trick in the book for staying sane and productive.

 You're spending a lot of time in docs.
 And while this was perhaps something you were used to already, there's nothing to stop you from making your doc a comfortable (and comforting) place to work—for yourself and everyone else.

 Add cover photos.

 Breathe life into your doc with actual pictures.
 Use a photo from your last team outing, a picture of your not-home office, a rotating assortment of adorable animals—whatever makes you happy.

 With remote work, actual work hours and locations are variable.
 Invite your team to share when and where they're working, including a picture of their current workspace.